Retiree ID Card

 Ann Arbor, MI 48109

-All U-M retirees have continued use of their U-M email box by visiting mail.umich.edu, and use the same uniqname, password, and directory entries used as an employee at no charge.
+Faculty and staff who have a Google U-M email account when they retire will have continued use of their U-M email box by visiting mail.umich.edu, and use the same uniqname, password, and directory entries used as an employee at no charge.
+Those with an Outlook U-M email account, including Michigan Medicine faculty and staff, must contact the ITS Service Center before retiring from the university to have a U-M Google email account created.
+Contact the ITS Service Center by calling (734) 764-4357.
 A commercial Internet service is required to access email.
 Purchase through the Computer Showcase and access to virtual machines are not available except to Emeritus or Emerita Faculty.

 Emeritus or Emerita Faculty